acoulson2000/m4rcus.TuyaCore/README.md

 * Build the web service: At command line, go to the TuyaService directory under this solution, and run "dotnet publish".
 This will build the service and copy all the runtime dependencies to <solution_home>\TuyaService\bin\HPD\Debug\netcoreapp2.0.
 * Tar everything in that directory and scp it to your Raspberry Pi.
 Unpack it into a target directory, like /opt/TuyaService.
 Since I was using it with OpenHab2, which runs as the user, "openhabian", I did a chmod -R 755 * on the target directory to make everything readable by all users.
 * Launch the service via something like: "dotnet /opt/TuyaService/TuyaService.dll"
+* For convenience, I've inlcuded a rudimentary init.d script in the project root.
+Copy it to your /etc/init.d directory as "tuya" and symlink it to your /etc/rc<x>.d directories for automatic startup and shutdown.

 ## Usage